adamllryan/notes/CSE3521 - AI Survey/00_cheatsheet.md

 | Think | Think like people | Think rationally |
 | Act | Act like people | Act rationally |

-*Turing Test*: Outdated and rudimentary test to determine if AI is successful
-[Turing Test]: Outdated/rudimentary test to determine if AI is successful.
-Human judge converses with entity (person or AI) for 5 minutes and guesses if it is AI.
+*Turing Test*: Outdated test to determine if AI is successful.
+A human judge converses with unknown entity (person or an AI) for 5 minutes and if it can fool the judge into thinking it's a human, it passes.

+*Agent*: our actor that we are training.
+*Environment*: the problem setting.
 `Rational` means to behave in a very specific way:

 - maximize achieving pre-defined goals